php-fig/fig-standards/proposed/phpdoc.md

 #### Arrays

 The value represented by "Type" can be an array.
-The type MUST be defined following the format of one of the following options:
+The type MUST be defined following one of the following options:

-1. unspecified: no definition of the contents of the represented array is given.
+1. unspecified: no definition of the contents of the array is given.
    Example: `@return array`

-2. specified containing a single type: the Type definition informs the reader of the type of each array value.
-Only one type is then expected for each value in a given array.
+2. specified as a specific type: each member of the array is the same one type.
    Example: `@return int[]`

-   Please note that _mixed_ is also a single type and with this keyword it is possible to indicate that each array value contains any possible type.
+   Note that `mixed` is also a single type and thus can explicitly indicate that each member is any possible type.

-3. specified as containing multiple types: the Type definition informs the reader of the type of each array value.
-   Each value can be of any of the given types.
+3. specified as containing multiple explicit types:  each member can be of any of the given types.
    Example: `@return (int|string)[]`

 ### Valid Class Name

-A valid class name is seen based on the context where this type is mentioned.
-Thus this may be either a Fully Qualified Class Name (FQCN) or a local name if present in a namespace.
+A valid class name is based on the context where this type is mentioned.
+This may be a Fully Qualified Class Name (FQCN) or a local name if present in a namespace.

-The element to which this type applies is either an instance of this class or an instance of a class that is a (sub-)child to the given class.
+The element to which this type applies is either an instance of this class or an instance of a class that is a sub/child to the given class.

-> Due to the above nature, it is RECOMMENDED for applications that
-> collect and shape this information to show a list of child classes
+> It is RECOMMENDED for applications that collect and shape this information to
-> with each representation of the class.
-This would make it obvious
+> show a list of child classes with each representation of the class.
+This makes
-> for the user which classes are acceptable as type.
+> it more obvious for the user which classes are acceptable as this type.

 ### Keyword

 A keyword defines the purpose of this type.
-Not every element is determined by a class but still worthy of classification to assist the developer in understanding the code covered by the DocBlock.
+Not every element is determined by a class, but it is still worthy of classification to assist the developer in understanding the code covered by the DocBlock.

-**Note:**
-> Most of these keywords are allowed as class names in PHP and can be hard to distinguish from real classes.
-As
+> Some of these keywords are allowed as class names in PHP and can be difficult
-> such, the keywords MUST be lowercase, as most class names start with an uppercase first character, and you SHOULD NOT
+> to distinguish from real classes.
+As such, the keywords MUST be lowercase, as
+> most class names start with an uppercase first character... it is RECOMMENDED
-> use classes with these names in your code.
+> that you not use classes with these names in your code.

-> There are more reasons to not name classes with the names of these keywords, but that falls beyond the scope of this
-> specification.

 The following keywords are recognized by this PSR: